19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Creature Reactions.md

 | 7-9        | Wary: Might attack if provoked (reroll in 1 [Round](../Game%20Procedures/Round.md)) |
 | 10-11      | Neutral: Indifferent to the PCs                                                     |
 | 12 or more | Cordial: Willing to talk / negotiate                                                |

-*Author's Note:*

-*GMs, do not overlook this.
-This is the main mechanical benefit of [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md) for non casters.
-It can let you avoid monster encounters.
-If the creature is likely not hostile, you should use the [Social Reactions](Social%20Reactions.md) system.*